Trigger Point (TV series): Reception

 Lucy Mangan for The Guardian gave the first episode three out of five, remarking, "It's great fun as long as you set your preposterousness levels to 'high'.
 Go in thinking CSI: Peckham or Line of Bomb Duty or Bomby McBombface, rather than The Wire But with Actual Wires or Breaking Explosively Badly and you'll enjoy yourself a lot more."
 Ed Cumming of The Independent also gave it three out five, praising the tension but finding the dialogue and storytelling melodramatic.

+Reviews for later series were more positive.
+Christopher Stevens for the Daily Mail gave the fourth series four out of five, commenting that "the sheer velocity of the plotting makes it impossible to look away".
+Digital Spy also gave the fourth series four out of five, adding that the series's willingness to dig deeper into its characters, particularly Lana and Morgan, would leave viewers "more gripped than ever".
+Carol Midgley of The Times also noted improvements in the dialogue in series three.